impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

 break
 ```

 Here we see that the purpose of our case statement is to set the `RBENV_DIR` environment variable.

-## The `RBENV_DIR` environment variable

-What does this env var do?
+But what does this env var do?

 To answer this question, I search for it in the `rbenv` codebase on my local machine (which I've downloaded from [the Github repo](https://github.com/rbenv/rbenv/tree/c4395e58201966d9f90c12bd6b7342e389e7a4cb){:target="_blank" rel="noopener"}).